 The audit is a list that is kept in school of children who may require support from various people.
 There are currently two categories of support.
 Children who require further support from outside agencies are identified as In School Support and children whose needs are very complex may have a Education Health Care Plan.
 The list is always reviewed at the end of Term One and is regularly re-examined, usually termly, by class teachers and the SENCo.
 Updates can be made at anytime throughout the year.

-Termly progress meetings are held by teachers, teaching assistants, the SENCo and Heads of School.
+Termly progress meetings are held by teachers, teaching assistants, the SENCo and Inclusion Manager.
 Children’s progress is reviewed and in some cases it may be necessary to set specialist targets, these may be recorded on the school provision map or occasionally on an individual education plan.

 There are 4 main categories of SEN

 Cognition and Learning

 A variety of people are available to visit the school and offer support for children.
 Schools meet regularly with outside agencies to discuss their concerns for children, usually services can be commissioned at these meetings.
 Parental permission is always sought prior to these meetings.
 Below is a list of some of the people that may provide the school with support:

 School Nurses provide information to help us deal with children with medical difficulties such as diabetes or incontinence.

 Speech and Language Therapists provide support for children who are struggling with speech production and understanding and using grammar.

 Specialist Teachers are teachers that have further qualifications in Special Educational needs and many have worked in special schools.

 Educational Psychologists are psychologists, many of whom, also hold teaching degrees and usually help in assessing children’s strengths and weaknesses.